hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-3.md

 ![find_config_yml](assets/tutorial3/find_config_yml.png)

 **Figure 15:** Upload MiNiFi config.yml to appropriate MiNiFi directory on Rasbperry Pi

+> Note: Windows users, navigate to the directory similar to .\Downloads\minifi-toolkit-0.5.0-bin\ and you should find the config.yml to send to the Raspberry Pi.

 4\.
 Press the **Terminal** button on **Pi Finder**: